ramshekhar/SentimentChecker/README.md

 # SentimentChecker
-THis repository contains only the python you have to merge it with amazon comprehend
+THis repository contains only the python code you have to merge it with amazon comprehend